joker-b/botzo/_drafts/README.md

 # Notes from my calendar

+* Folk art vs mass media<br />In the United States we have, in a word, witnessed the decline of the “folk” and the rise of the “mass.”
+The usually illiterate folk, while unself-conscious, was creative in its own special ways.
+Its characteristic products were the spoken word, the gesture, the song: folklore, folk dance, folk song.
+The folk expressed itself.
+Its products are still gathered by scholars, antiquarians, and patriots; it was a voice.
+But the mass, in our world of mass media and mass circulation, is the target and not the arrow.
+It is the ear and not the voice.
+The mass is what others aim to reach—by print, photograph, image, and sound

 * The Nature of Hierarchies (how nature likes them) -- this affects rendering, too: affect rendering, but really... are stories "data amplification" of higher-level truths, that need fine-detail narrative to be comprehensible?
 Is this true for narratives and art in general?

 * New ways of seeing mean new ways of feeling - D. Hockney